Wild Vietnam: Rare Primates & Mammals 2-Week Expedition

 Rodents:

-4. Mekong White-bellied Rat – Often reliable, but tricky
+4. Greater Bandicoot Rat – Often reliable, but tricky

 6. Edward’s Long-tailed Giant Rat – Often reliable, but tricky